Lightweight, low maintenance and easy to use – we found the 6 best cordless strimmers for a neat and tidy garden

 Not easy to assemble

-The Ryobi grass trimmer is a great choice for the occasional gardener who wants to keep their small to mid sized suburban garden looking trim and fresh.
+This Ryobi grass trimmer is our top choice for casual gardeners who want to keep their small to mid sized garden looking neat and tidy.
+Thanks to the two-handle design and lightweight build, it's an absolute breeze to work with.

-It's competitively priced – especially if you have a Ryobi battery and charger already – easy to manoeuvre, tackles grass and weeds with ease, has decent battery life and a couple of neat features like a line cutter to help you get a better finish.
+Costing under £70, this device is competitively priced – especially considering it is easy to manoeuvre, tackles grass and weeds with ease, and has decent battery life.
+It also features a couple of cool features, such as a line cutter to help you achieve a better finish and an adjustable cutting width.

-Our reviewer, Steve Jenkins, found that this Ryobi grass trimmer felt aggressive in its cutting manner, but it eased its way through thick, wet grass.
+Our reviewer, Steve Jenkins, said this model felt aggressive in its cutting manner, but it eased its way through thick, wet grass.
 You will just need to keep an eye on the disappearing cutting line which will need to be fed manually.

-Read our full Ryobi 18V ONE+ Cordless Grass Trimmer review for more detail.
+Read our full Ryobi 18V ONE+ Cordless Grass Trimmer review for more details.

 4. Stihl FSA 57 Compact Battery Brush Cutter Set